Did you know that diffusers have a lot in common with certain types of humidifiers? And yet at the same time, others are very different!

 - Allergy relief: a healthy humidity level has a lower allergen count moving about in the air to cause you discomfort and allergic reactions.

-- Sicknesses and congestion: colds, the flu, sinus problems, and congestion are relieved by improved moisture.
+- Sicknesses and congestion: colds, the flu, sinus problems or snoring, and congestion are relieved by improved moisture.
 In fact, you can get over a cold faster with healthy humidity in the air.
 Additionally, dry sinuses and respiratory mucous linings are more prone to causing sickness, meaning you’re less likely to get sick with proper moisture.

 - Dry eye relief.